apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

             ...,
         )

+In cases the published extra information should be dynamic, you can also set the ``extra_from_return`` to True.
+In this case the return value of your executing task will be used as extra information to be published:

+.. exampleinclude:: /../../airflow/example_dags/example_datasets.py
+    :language: python
+    :start-after: [START dataset_def_extra_return]
+    :end-before: [END dataset_def_extra_return]

+The extra information is expected to be a dictionary, if the task is not returning a dictionary, then the value is pushed into a dictionary with the task id as key.

 .. note:: **Security Note:** Dataset URI and extra fields are not encrypted, they are stored in cleartext, in Airflow's metadata database.
 Do NOT store any sensitive values, especially credentials, in dataset URIs or extra key values!

 How to use datasets in your DAGs